 Create the blog article

-Go inside the blog folder and create a new content item/entry it will now automatically choose blog as content type.
+Go inside the blog folder and create a new content item/entry and it will now automatically choose blog as a content type.

 Add the schema fields